CSC207-UofT/course-project-gitgarden/phase0/Specification.md

 The users starts the program and is prompted with a screen asking them what they would like to do:
 - Create a New Profile
-    * Farmer
+    * Entities.Farmer
         + Name
         + Address
         + Preferences (Expansion 1)
-    * Distributor
+    * Entities.Distributor
         + Name
         + Address
         + Preferences (Expansion 2)
 - Login to Profile
     * Modify Profile
-    * Create New Request
+    * Create New Entities.Request
-    * View Existing Request
+    * View Existing Entities.Request
         + Accept/Decline Offer
             + Make Counter Offer (Expansion 2)
         + View Rating (Expansion 2)